 Many people have argued that diversity means exactly that – not just a diversity of constitution of boards or workforce or whatever, but also a diversity of approaches and mindsets.
 It has been claimed that companies with a higher proportion of women on their board fare better, so one could produce an economic argument for companies to employ more women scientists.

 Secondly, there is a shortage of skilled workers in STEM, as reported by – for instance – a recent CBI study.
 If we are discouraging half the population from entering the workforce – or even university – in these areas, we are creating a massive and unnecessary problem for society.

 Finally, there is the issue of fairness for the individual.
-Is it reasonable that talented young women are not being assisted to fulfill their potential due to out of date thought processes and unconscious bias?
+Is it reasonable that talented young women are not being assisted to fulfil their potential due to out of date thought processes and unconscious bias?
 None of this has anything to do with the issue of families and children, or even overt hostility, or harassment.
 But, cumulatively, we are disadvantaging half the workforce in ways that are fairly systematic if unintended.

 As a community we must do better.
 We need to start at the earliest stages – as parents, teachers and friends – to make sure we are not subliminally giving off messages that say girls can't do science, engineering and maths.
 We need to be sure working practices don't discourage women who do enter the scientific professions.
 That we support and encourage those who do, where necessary providing mentoring and confidence–building exercises; that we celebrate women who do succeed and ensure that young women can see visible role models.
 We need to get the best talent performing to the best of their ability.

 Compared to when you were starting out in the 1970s, with changes to maternity leave and the increased availability of childcare, do you think that women starting a science career today have got it easy?

 In some ways it is harder because their choices are more explicit.